darobin/bevy/README.md

 REST API
 --------

-The REST API exposed to manage applications would be better described as an HTTP API because it's not in fact all that RESTful.
-Where it made sense, I elected to go with simplicity of interaction (e.g. just entering a URL in the browser bar) over "correctness".
-I don't believe that anything is lost here, except perhaps RESTafarian brownie points.
-I can live without those.
+A simple HTTP API is exposed to talk to Bevy.
+All that it is able to do can be controlled in this way, and in fact the command line client and the browser UI both rely on it exclusively.
 All interactions involve JSON.

 ### GET /version